-Design the system in a manner that facilitates periodic maintenance of the equipment.
+Design the system in a manner that facilitates safe periodic maintenance of the equipment in accordance with Section 2-1.8.

 3-2.1.5 Instrumentation and Controls.

 Coordinate all interfaces with instrumentation and control systems provided by other disciplines, and provide required connections, either empty conduits or power wiring as required.
 Normally, the designer for the discipline that is responsible for the process (such as electrical, mechanical, or civil) is also responsible for the instrumentation and controls design of that system.